-If you live in a municipality and are unsure who your trash service provider is, please click here to locate contact information for your municipality.
+If you live in a municipality and are unsure who your trash service provider is, please contact your municipality.
 Most municipalities contract for waste collection service on behalf of their residents.
 In some municipalities, the residents can subscribe for waste collection service by contacting a licensed waste hauler.

 I live in unincorporated Saint Louis County.

 Unincorporated Saint Louis County was divided into 8 trash districts that are serviced by haulers who competed and won the contract to service the district by having the lowest responsible bid.
 The Waste Code prohibits any other hauler, but the authorized district hauler, to service homes in the trash districts, unless it is in an area that “opted out” of the districting program.

 The only exceptions to the trash service requirement are vacant houses and isolated locations that cannot be reasonably serviced by the authorized district waste hauler.
 Both cases must be verified by the Department of Public Health before an exemption is given.
 Contact 314-615-HAUL (4285) for more information.

 I live in an “Opt-Out” Subdivision.